-All UBC employees are asked to complete a confidential online survey that helps inform our understanding of the demographic composition of faculty and staff.
 This survey is one way to examine patterns and trends in employment across the university.
-A few minutes of your time spent completing this survey will provide UBC with better and more accurate data to advance equity and inclusion in our workplaces.
+A few minutes of your time spent completing this survey will provide UBC with better and more data to advance equity and inclusion in our workplaces.

 Overview

 At UBC, we are committed to advancing employment equity.
-Still, we know that some in our community continue to experience inequities.
+We know that some in our community continue to experience inequities.
 As a university, we’re committed to doing better, to building more inclusive and equitable teaching and working spaces, and to creating a workforce that is reflective of the diversity of the student body and the wider community.

 The Employment Equity Survey is an important part of these efforts and one way that you can help build a more inclusive UBC, today.
 By counting yourself in, you will: